microsoft/vscode-docs/docs/extensions/themes-snippets-colorizers.md

 - Switch to the color theme that you want to modify.
 - Open the [settings](/docs/getstarted/settings.md) and make changes to view and editor colors using the `workbench.colorCustomizations`.
 Changes are applied live to your VS Code instance and no refreshing or reloading is necessary.
-- A complete list of all themeable colors can be found in the [color reference](https://code.visualstudio.com/docs/getstarted/theme-color-reference).
+- A complete list of all themable colors can be found in the [color reference](https://code.visualstudio.com/docs/getstarted/theme-color-reference).

 ### Syntax highlighting colors